 Burgeoning art scenes are often concentrated in small communities and can be inaccessible unless you have contacts.

-PS Mirabel, Sloe and Paper are an exception to this and seem dedicated to opening their doors to anyone with an enthusiasm for fresh ideas and new horizons.
+PS Mirabel and Paper are an exception to this and seem dedicated to opening their doors to anyone with an enthusiasm for fresh ideas and new horizons.

-I’ve always found them to have an inclusive feel and would recommend attending an exhibition preview if the chance arises.
+I’ve always found these galleries to have an inclusive feel and would recommend attending an exhibition preview if the chance arises.
 These are always bustling with friendly, down-to-earth and like-minded folks.

-Much of the artwork you will see on display explores a wide range of media from collage to paint and sculpture and have affordable price tags ranging roughly from £ 15 to £ 1,500.
+Much of the artwork you will see on display explores a wide range of media from collage to paint and sculpture and have affordable price tags.
 It’s also often produced by up-and-coming artists who occupy workshops in the building, so pieces can be one-of-a-kind and specific to Manchester.

-A visit to these innovative but accessible galleries is something you will not forget or regret while in Manchester – take the time to pop by.
+A visit to these innovative but accessible galleries is something you will not forget or regret while in the city – take the time to pop by.